 We’re reviewing the Tairāwhiti Resource Management Plan to ensure it reflects the needs of our communities.
 As a combined unitary plan under section 80 of the Resource Management Act (RMA), it guides how we manage and protect Tairāwhiti’s natural and physical resources - including land use, development, and environmental wellbeing.

-Because the plan is large and wide-ranging, we’re updating it through a series of targeted plan changes, outlined below.
-This work has been underway since 2021 however, recent government announcements preventing the notification of plan changes will require us to change our work programme.
+Because the plan is large and wide-ranging, we’re updating it through a series of targeted plan changes.
+This work has been underway since 2021 however the Government’s plan stop legislation came into effect on 21 August 2025.

 The Government has recently announced their intention to introduce significant ‘plan stop’ changes preventing councils from notifying plan changes.
 These changes are part of a broader transition to a new resource management system expected to be in place from 2027.